 I also discovered that Office Works sells a range of slip-on transparent covers in a variety of sizes that you can re-use each year if you want to save yourself the pain in future.

 Your child's appetite and eating habits will change

 They return from school ravenous.
 You find half their packed lunch untouched because they were "too busy playing" to eat.
-They start eating carrot sticks and hummous for the first time because their new friends do.
+They start eating carrot sticks and humous for the first time because their new friends do.

 Young children learn and develop in fits and bursts and at vastly different rates

 Resist the urge to compare your child's work with that of their peers.
-Don't take sneaky peaks at other Preppies' homework or clock their home reader levels.
+Don't take sneaky peeks at other Preppies' homework or clock their home reader levels.
 It's not a competition.
 Things "click" at different stages with different children.
 If you have a genuine concern about your child's progress, speak to their teacher.

 The kids who can read before they start school are not necessarily the best readers by Year 3.

 The others catch up ... and fast.